Adwait803/Numadic_DA_task/README.md

 Install the required dependencies by running the following command:

-pip install fastapi uvicorn pandas haversine tqdm
+pip install fastapi uvicorn pandas haversine tqdm openpyxl

 Place your trip data CSV file named Trip-Info.csv in the project directory.(Or change path in the file_path variable)